renesugar/k_elda_archive/docs/_Dev.md

 ### Git Commits

-The fundamental unit of work in the Quilt project is the git commit.
+The fundamental unit of work in the Kelda project is the git commit.
 Each commit should be a coherent whole that implements one idea completely and correctly.
 No commits should break the code, even if they "fix it" later.
 Commit messages should be wrapped to 80 characters and begin with a title of